zama-ai/fhevm/docs/getting_started/repositories.md

 | [go-ethereum](https://github.com/zama-ai/go-ethereum)          | Fork of go-ethereum v1.10.19 with FHE capabilities |
 | [zbc-go-ethereum](https://github.com/zama-ai/zbc-go-ethereum/) | Modified go-ethereum with enhanced FHE support     |

----

-Use these repositories to accelerate your development, integrate FHE into your applications, or contribute to the growing ecosystem.
-For more resources and guides, refer to the [fhEVM Documentation](https://docs.zama.ai/fhevm).
+Use these repositories to accelerate your development, integrate FHE into your applications, or contribute to the growing ecosystem.&#x20;